Senior Vice President & General Counsel

 Wilson received his Bachelor of Science degree in electrical engineering from the University of Tulsa in 1989, and his Juris Doctor Degree with Honors from the University of Tulsa College of Law in 1994.
 While an undergraduate at Tulsa, Wilson was a member of the school’s varsity men’s tennis team, winning an individual conference championship.

 Wilson is active in the Tulsa community, and serves as a volunteer tennis coach at Booker T. Washington High School.
 He previously served in the same capacity at Carver Middle School.
+He is currently on the boards of Tulsa Habitat for Humanity, Inc. and the University of Tulsa’s Friends of Finance and is a mentor for the Tulsa chapter of Women’s Energy Network.
 He has served on the boards of the University of Tulsa Lettermen’s Association (Vice President), Crosstown Learning Center (President) and the Eisenhower International School Foundation (President).
 Wilson received the Northeastern Oklahoma Black Lawyers Association Service Award in 2013.